-The Longhouse at the University of BC is a striking example of Coast Salish architecture, a single-storey heavy timber structure that is a visual tribute to regional western red cedar, inside and out.
+The Longhouse at The University of British Columbia is a striking example of Coast Salish architecture, a single-storey heavy timber structure that is a visual tribute to regional western red cedar, inside and out.

 - Coast Salish people have historically used cedar for everything from furniture, textiles, basket weaving, to larger, structural applications such as longhouses.